The Membership in News Fund

-In its efforts to encourage robust and interactive membership practices with news organizations around the world, the Membership Puzzle Project is partnering with Luminate and Democracy Fund to launch The Membership in News Fund to run through May 2020.
-The $700,000 fund is designed to support innovative membership models that are being tested at news sites as part of a global experiment to identify and clarify best practices for supporting and sustaining independent journalism in the 21st century.
-We’ll be providing funds in different amounts based on project idea, region, and scope.
-More details on how to indicate your interest in applying are here.
+In its efforts to encourage robust and interactive membership practices with news organizations around the world, the Membership Puzzle Project has partnered with Luminate and Democracy Fund to launch The Membership in News Fund to run through May 2020.
+The $700,000 fund is designed to support innovative membership models being tested at news sites as part of a global experiment to identify and clarify best practices for supporting and sustaining independent journalism in the 21st century.
+We’ll be providing between $10,000 and $60,000 to news organizations worldwide based on project idea, region, and scope.

 The Membership Model Experiment

-The Membership in News Fund will support a set of global experiments to test new membership models in news organizations, enabling news sites throughout the world to experiment with different membership ideas in collaboration with the MPP team, led by Jay Rosen, Emily Goligoski, and Ariel Zirulnick.
-Emerging news sites on different continents will lead the work of experimentation to get the kind of answers that can inspire creative effort around the globe.
+The Membership in News Fund will support a set of exceptional experiments in membership in news organizations in collaboration with the MPP team, led by Jay Rosen, Emily Goligoski, and Ariel Zirulnick.
+News organizations on different continents will lead the work of experimentation to get the kind of answers that can inspire creative effort around the globe.